angmur112/free-gen-ai-bootcamp-2025/flashcards-lang/README.md

 2. Use "Previous" and "Next" buttons to navigate
 3. Each card shows:
    - The English word
-   - Japanese translation
+   - Japanese translations in three formats
-   - Related image
+   - AI-generated image

 ### Rate Limits
 - Maximum 5 flashcard creations per minute
-- Unsplash API: 50 requests per hour (free tier)
+- Image generation may take 15-30 seconds on CPU

 ## File Structure